French Swear words can add depth to your language and make it fun as well. However, use it in the wrong setting, and you will be in for big trouble.

 - Go Fuck Yourself

 This is a much more vulgar way to be extremely rude to someone.
 When using this phrase, you are probably burning with anger, and by using it, you will be expressing your sheer rage towards someone.
 You use it when you feel incredibly pissed off by someone who has done something terrible to you or said something selfish to you.

 - I Don’t Give a Fuck

-French Translation: Je m’en fou
+English Translation: Je m’en fou

 Again, although you will hear this word being dropped around quite often in France, use it cautiously.
 The verb for “foutre” translates to “to fuck.”
 You will often hear it in phrase form “je m’en fou” which literally translates to “I don’t give a fuck.”
 Saying this while in the company of elder people will make them turn heads and look at you with astonishment.
 Therefore, use it with your peers when you want to show that you care less.